What is Tretinoin?

 Creams claiming to contain the cure for aging or be the fountain of youth are not uncommon.
 Which one should you trust, and what really works?

 That’s where tretinoin comes in.
 But what is tretinoin cream?
-Tretinoin is a retinoid, which is a Vitamin A derivative that can be used topically to treat various skin concerns.
+Tretinoin is a retinoid, which is a Vitamin A derivative and dermatological agent that can be used as a topical medication to treat various skin concerns.
 Tretinoin, or Retin-A, was actually the first retinoid treatment to be developed (Baldwin).

 Retinoids are a class of chemical compounds (substances of two or more chemical elements) that include both natural and synthetic forms of Vitamin A such as retinol, retinal, retinoic acid, etretinate, acitretin, and tazarotene (Zasada).